e-a-w/star-wars-fansite/README.md

 ## Notes
 - We use GitHub a lot here, inside and outside Wyncode.
 If many people work on the same project, we use GitHub to communicate.
 [Many open-source projects](https://github.com/open-source) use GitHub as well.
-- There may be a situation where you make changes and it may take some time for it to appear if you go to the URL on GitHub.
+- There may be a situation where you make changes to files on `[YOUR GITHUB USER NAME].github.io` and it may take some time for it to appear if you go to the URL on GitHub.
 This is because of something GitHub does [called caching](https://www.dynadot.com/community/help/question/what-is-cached-website).
 - You'll be adding a `README.md` file on all of the projects you do.
 Trust me, you-in-two-years will thank you for it.